darahea/joule_extensibility/tutorials/weather/step5/index.md

 *Our assistant is now capable of generating a response of various types specifically catered to the user utterance.*

 ## Steps

-### Add a result to your 'fetch_weather_info' dialog function

-Before we come to the actual response generation in the weather scenario, we will remove the static responses in the dialog function and expose the relevant parts of the weather api response as result variables.

 #### capabilities/weather/functions/fetch_weather_info.yaml